How Millennials Are Using Social Media To Change Car Buying

-Thompson and Weissmann were right about one thing though – young people’s relationship with cars is completely different to their parents generation, and the automotive industry has changed as a result.
+Thompson and Weissmann were right about one thing though – young people’s relationship with cars is completely different from their parents’ generation, and the automotive industry has changed as a result.

 32% of millennials like to impress people with their lifestyle, and 40% like to show off their taste.
 OEM Solutions also found that millennials are also more likely to be tech-aware and use social media to show their lifestyle.

 Why?
 Because how your car looks is becoming more important, crossing over the blurred line between essential product and luxury.
 Cars need to be practical, but they also need to look good.
-This in turn has meant that people are more likely to spend more on accessories for their cars, such as personalised number plates, custom wheels and sound systems.
+This, in turn, has meant that people are more likely to spend more on accessories for their cars, such as personalized number plates, custom wheels, and sound systems.

 However, it’s not just about the image of a car.
-Manufactures are also having to make vehicles more tech savvy.
+Manufacturers are also having to make vehicles more tech-savvy.
 Millennials are more digitally demanding than previous generations.
 Baby boomers were fine with a radio; millennials want full smartphone functionality.
-According to OEM Solutions, the top 5 features millennials desire when buying cars are navigation systems, satellite radio, bluetooth, MP3 players and mobile integration.
+According to OEM Solutions, the top 5 features millennials desire when buying cars are navigation systems, satellite radio, Bluetooth, MP3 players, and mobile integration.

 This move to internet car shopping has even been hailed as the beginning of the end for car dealerships.
 Millennials’ influence with technology usage has turned the car-buying process upside down and will likely continue to do so, as millennials are beginning to officially outnumber baby boomers.